This course will not be running for 2021 entry. For more information, contact education-undergraduate-administrator

 Your Dissertation is a chance for you to engage with a specific topic in detail.
 You'll use the research skills you've developed to identify a research question and design and carry out an empirical study.
 You'll analyse your data and write up your findings in a 9,000-word extended essay, to explain and contextualise your work.
 You'll have frequent meetings with a dissertation supervisor, who'll have expertise in your area of research.
 You'll also benefit from a series of workshops and other activities designed to support and enhance your research skills.
 (40 credits)

 You'll choose three of the following modules.
-Please note that some combinations of modules are not permitted.
-For more information please contact our admissions tutor.
+Some combinations of modules are not permitted.
+You can contact our admissions tutor for more information.

 If you want to study a relevant academic topic which isn't covered by our teaching you can propose an individual study module.
 If accepted, you'll pursue independent academic enquiry leading to a 5,000-word essay.